CyberAgentGameEntertainment/AirSticker/README.md

 |URP Decal| ・ Decal moves in the object space.<br/> ・ An alternative method until the mesh generation by CyDecal is finished.|
 |CyDecal|Decal don't moves in object space.|

-The following movie is a play demo implemented in this model case.
+The following movie demonstrates the implementation of this model case.

 <br/>
 <p align="center">